How to Find Your Furnace and Change Your Furnace Filter

 Many homeowners don’t know a lot about their HVAC system, such as where key equipment like the furnace is located.
-If you don’t know where the furnace is, you can’t perform routine furnace maintenance tasks like inspecting the furnace air filter.
+If you don’t know where the furnace is, you can’t complete routine furnace maintenance tasks like checking the furnace air filter.
 This and other simple chores can bolster your furnace’s energy efficiency.
-It’ll also help lower the risk of damage or a malfunction.
+It’ll also help reduce the risk of damage or a malfunction.

 Where Is My Furnace?

 Most furnaces are located in the center of your home, either in a special utility closet or down in the basement.
-If your home doesn’t have a basement, it can also be in a crawl space or the attic.
-You may find other equipment like the water heater or your washing machine nearby.
+If your home doesn’t have a basement, it may also be in a crawl space or the attic.
+You may find other equipment like the water heater or your washing machine close by.

 Once you’ve found where your furnace is, the next step is to find the furnace filter.

 Where Is My Furnace Filter Located?

 You’ll most often find the air filter inside the blower compartment, which is accessible through a metal door or hatch on the lower half of the furnace.
 It could also be in a sliding compartment near the air handler component of your furnace or on a rack kept on the furnace’s side.
 It will be located somewhere where it can collect dust, pollen and other airborne particles as they pass through your HVAC system.

 Over time, the furnace filter collects more and more particles.
 At a certain point it will restrict airflow and may reduce your home’s indoor air quality as well as your HVAC system’s overall efficiency.
 By consistently cleaning or replacing the filter, you’ll keep everything working more effectively.